-- A. The Company did not serve as an Administrative Services Only for uninsured accident and health plans or the uninsured portion of partially insured plans for the period ended December 31, 2014. - B. The Company did not serve as an Administrative Services Contract plan administrator for uninsured accident and health plans or the uninsured portion of partially insured plans for the period ended December 31, 2014. - C. The Company did not have any Medicare or other similarly structured cost based reimbursement contracts for the period ended December 31, 2014.
+- A. The Company did not serve as an Administrative Services Only for uninsured accident and health plans or the uninsured portion of partially insured plans for the period ended December 31, 2015. - B. The Company did not serve as an Administrative Services Contract plan administrator for uninsured accident and health plans or the uninsured portion of partially insured plans for the period ended December 31, 2015. - C. The Company reports items related to its Medicare product offerings due from (to) CMS as amounts receivable relating to uninsured plans or liability for amounts held under uninsured plans on the Statutory Statements of Assets, Liabilities, Capital and Surplus, as per SSAP No. 47 - Uninsured Plans.
+At December 31, 2015, the Company had reinsurance payment and low income subsidy (cost sharing portion) receivables and of \$4,041,282.
+At December 31, 2014, the Company had no receivables or payables relating to uninsured plans.